shafaaf/AWS-Tutorials/appsync/appsync-cdk-app/README.md

 ## Common commands

 aws configure
+cdk bootstrap

 npm run build && cdk diff
 The diff command compares the current version of a stack defined in your app with the already-deployed version and displays a list of differences.

 Build and deploy the API to see it in the AppSync console.
-To do so, run the following command from your terminal: npm run build && cdk deploy
+To do so, run the following command from your terminal: npm run build cdk deploy

 ### Common queries / mutations